SwiftStrike24/Crypto-Converter-app/implementation.md

 *   **24-Hour Price Data:** Accurate and persistent 24-hour price ranges (low/high) with correct fiat conversions.
 *   **Custom Token Management:** Users can dynamically add and remove cryptocurrencies, with custom tokens stored in `localStorage`.
 *   **Token Search:** Search functionality using CoinGecko API to find and add new tokens.
+    *   The `AddCryptoModal.tsx` component now uses an increased debounce delay (`SEARCH_DEBOUNCE_DELAY` of 300ms) for search input to reduce the frequency of API calls.
+    *   It checks the global rate limit status (`isCoinGeckoRateLimitedGlobal` from `CryptoContext`) before initiating a search.
+    *   If rate-limited, it informs the user and does not attempt to search.
+    *   The modal's internal retry logic for search has been simplified, relying more on the robust retry and cooldown mechanisms within `cryptoApiService.ts`.
 *   **Live Price Display:** Real-time display of prices and 24-hour percentage change.
 *   **Token Icon Display:** Fetches and displays token icons, with local caching in `localStorage` and placeholder generation.
 *   **Token Metadata:** Fetches and displays token metadata such as name, symbol, and rank.